 8. Freeze dough completely before baking (typically ≥ 8 hrs).

-9. Bake at 370-375° with frozen hemispheres round-side-down on plain steel pan (not insulated!) lined with silicone sheets or parchment.
+9. Bake at 370-375° with frozen hemispheres round-side-down on sheet pan (not insulated!) lined with silicone sheets or parchment.
 Cookies are done when surface glossiness & sheen disappear from center of cookies, 17+/-2 minutes.

 10. Remove from oven and slide liners+cookies onto counter to cool.
 Note that the centers are intended to collapse into goo, the final shape should be a sort of caldera.
 Eat once cookie temperatures are under 110°F, about 15-20 minutes after removal from oven.
 Ideal cosmic cookies have three clear textural zones: crispy & chewey caramelized bottoms and edges, puffy and light mid-body, and gooey centers.